iamqitmeer/30-days-javascript-challenge-with-chai-aur-code/README.md

 ## Day 3: Control Structures / Flow

-On the second day of the 30-Day JavaScript Challenge, Today's focus was on control structures and flow, which are essential for directing the execution of code based on various conditions and loops.
+On the third day of the 30-Day JavaScript Challenge, Today's focus was on control structures and flow, which are essential for directing the execution of code based on various conditions and loops.

 ### Key Concepts Covered